 If you fall out-of-status while attending the college, you may reinstate your F-1 status in the following ways:

-- A formal reinstatement request may be submitted to the USCIS requesting that the deviation from full-time status be approved.
+A formal reinstatement request may be submitted to the USCIS requesting that the deviation from full-time status be approved.
 A student who has dropped below 12.0 units without permission will be terminated in the SEVIS system.
 In order to reinstate the SEVIS record to "active" status, an application for reinstatement must be made.
 The student should meet with the Immigration Specialist to discuss the reinstatement procedures.
 In most cases, a student who is in good academic standing and has maintained a full-time status in previous semesters will be able to obtain the reinstatement.
 Once reinstated, the student will be eligible for benefits such as practical training and off-campus work permit.

 Note: Students who have been reinstated may find that the USCIS may cancel their F-1 visa stamp without prejudice.
 If the visa has been canceled, students traveling outside of the United States will need to obtain a new F-1 visa stamp in order to re-enter the U.S.

-- An F-1 status student may travel outside of the United States with a new I-20 marked “initial attendance”.
+An F-1 status student may travel outside of the United States with a new I-20 marked “initial attendance”.
 Upon re-entering the U.S., the student should present the I-20 to the Immigration Officer at the Port-of-Entry.
 The Immigration Officer will stamp the new I-20.
 The student is considered reinstated as of the date of the stamp.
-The student will need to re-establish the 9 month eligibility for off-campus work permit or practical training benefits.
+The student will need to re-establish the 9-month eligibility for an off-campus work permit or practical training benefits.
 A copy of the new I-20 and I-94 should be presented to the International Education Center to be placed in the student file.
 Please note: Students who need a new F-1 visa may have difficulty obtaining a renewal of the F-1 visa stamp.
 In addition, students who reinstate through travel may experience significant delays at the port of entry whenever they travel to the U.S. in the future.

-- If you fall out-of-status during the semester, we recommend that you see a counselor immediately to discuss your status.
+If you fall out-of-status during the semester, we recommend you see a counselor immediately to discuss your status.
 Santa Monica College offers many short-term classes during a semester.
 You may be able to take a short-term class and regain your full-time status.